adamisom/package-delivery-app/readme.md

 - Custom Hash and time classes are used.
 The Hash class was designed to (nearly) replicate Python dictionaries and was a course requirement.

 #### Notably unrealistic assumptions:
-- trucks maintain a constant speed of 18 miles per hour at all times
+- Trucks maintain a constant speed of 18 miles per hour at all times.
-- trucks have a capacity of just 16 packages
+- Trucks have a capacity of just 16 packages.

 #### What is definitely out-of-scope
 It would be pretty cool for this to allow real-time updates, to track when trucks actually arrive at various places.
 It would be pretty cool for this to integrate with a package-scanner.
-It would be pretty cool for this to have a pretty web and/or mobile front-end, or even a GUI allowing users to add or update package information after initial load.
+It would be pretty cool for this to have a pretty web and/or mobile front-end, or even a GUI.
 It would be pretty cool for this to use a database (SQLAlchemy is fun to use).
-It does not do any of those things and almost surely never will.
+It does not do any of those things and likely never will.

 ## Possible Future Enhancements
 - add and automate tests